jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 Note that these recommendations are specifically for this user - as specified by the command line argument userID.
 Apparently your program will produce different recommendations for different users.

-1. in the case where the number of command line argument is not 6, your program should use std::cerr to print the following message:
+1. in the case where the number of command line arguments is not 6, your program should use std::cerr to print the following message:

 ```console
 Usage: nyrecommender.exe movieRatings.txt showRatings.txt output.txt userID numRecommendations